 Above: Lauren Muney of Silhouettes By Hand freehand-cuts the silhouette portrait of an enthusiastic little boy - while attired in Early American-era clothing.
-At the Smithsonian Institution, Washington, DC
+At the Smithsonian Institution National Portrait Gallery / American Art Museum, Washington, DC

-Since Silhouettes By Hand's profile portraits are valuable in many settings and opportunities, several galleries are offered here to let you enjoy the scope of the business.
+Since Silhouettes By Hand's freehand-scissored profile portraits are valuable in many settings and events, several galleries are offered here to let you enjoy the scope of the business.

 NOTE : The portraits in these galleries are not for sale.